dolphindb/api-java/README.md

 }
 ```

-### 6. Read data example
+### 6. Read data

-The following describes the different types of data objects read bthrough the DBConnection method.
+This section introduces how to read different data forms in DolphinDB with the DBConnection object.

-First import the DolphinDB data type package:
+First, import the DolphinDB data type package:

 ```
 import com.xxdb.data.*;
 ```

-Note that the code below needs to be established after the connection is established.

 - Vector

-The example below shows the DolphinDB statement generating a random fast symbol vector with size as 10.
+The following DolphinDB statement returns a Java object BasicStringVector.

 ```
 rand(`IBM`MSFT`GOOG`BIDU,10)
 ```

-Returns the Java object BasicStringVector.
-The vector.rows() method gets the size of the vector.
-We can access vector elements by index using the vector.getString(i) method.
+The `rows` method returns the size of the vector.
+We can access vector elements by index with the `getString` method.

 ```
 public void testStringVector() throws IOException{